JasonOstroski/PerformHot2023CloudInfraLabGuide/content/04_aws_cloudwatch_logs/03_log_metric/index.md

 ### CLB Log Parser with log level
 - We need to create 2 parsers because sometimes the logs have info: or error: in front of the content and sometimes it doesn’t.
 - The parsers are prioritized top down, so the way we order the parsing rules changes the way Dynatrace applies them
+- This rule is for the logs that have the log level in them
+- Rule Name: CLB Log Parser with log level
 - Matcher:
 ``` bash
 content=": clb"